stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_EDITION=copy2 task tft:forget
 ```

-These extra instances have their own state, using [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+These extra instances automatically have their own unique `edition_id`, which is a shortened SHA256 hash.
+They also each have their own TF state, using [workspaces](https://opentofu.org/docs/language/state/workspaces/).
 Use this feature to create disposable instances for the branches of your code as you need them, or to deploy temporary instances for any other purpose.

 The ability to have multiple copies of resources for the same module without conflicts also enables us to run [integration tests](#testing) at any time.
 This example runs tests for the module: